angeria/bitsek/README.md

 ## About
 This is a Haskell project in the course "Program Design and Data Structures" during spring term 2018 at Uppsala University.

-## Developers
+## Contributors
 Benjamin Angeria, Holger Swartling and Fabian Haglund.

 ## Introduction
 Bitsek is a locally run cryptocurrency with a non-distributed ledger.
-It runs on a blockchain with a proof of work-mechanism based on hashing with SHA256.
+The ledger is stored in a blockchain with a proof of work-mechanism based on hashing with SHA256.
+In its current state, no network is involved and no information is saved after the session is closed.

 The program has side-effects and IO in _Main.hs_ to interact with the user.
-However, the core in _Bitsek.hs_ is computationally pure.
+However, the core in _Bitsek.hs_ which does the heavy lifting is functionally pure.

 ## Features